Modeling ab initio structure prediction as an exploration problem

 Applying an ab initio algorithm to a protein sequence

 To run an ab initio structure prediction algorithm on a real protein, we will use a software resource called QUARK, which is built upon the ideas discussed in the previous section, with some added features.
 For example, QUARK’s algorithm applies a combination of multiple scoring functions to look for the lowest energy conformation across all of these functions.

 Levinthal’s paradox means that the search space of all possible structures for a protein is so large that accurately predicting large protein structures with ab initio modeling remains very difficult.
 As such, QUARK limits us to proteins with at most 200 amino acids, and so we will run it only on human hemoglobin subunit alpha.

 Toward a faster approach for protein structure prediction

 The figure below shows the top five predicted human hemoglobin subunit alpha structures returned by QUARK as well as the protein’s experimentally verified structure, and an average of these six structures.
 It takes a keen eye to see any differences between these structures.
-We conclude that although ab initio prediction is slow, it is nevertheless accurate.
+We conclude that ab initio prediction can be accurate.

-The experimentally verified protein structure of human hemoglobin subunit alpha (top left) along with five models of this protein produced by QUARK from the protein’s primary sequence.
-We can see how close all five models are to the experimentally verified structure, as shown in the superimposition of all six structures at right.
+The experimentally verified protein structure of human hemoglobin subunit alpha (top left) along with five models of this protein produced by QUARK from the protein’s primary sequence, all of which are nearly indistinguishable from the verified structure with the naked eye.